-If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree a course of action.
-Mental Health and wellbeing check ins may be carried out by the Mental Health First Aider and any relevant referrals may be considered.
+If you have a mental health concern that is not also a safeguarding concern, speak to the DSL/Deputy Headteacher for Inclusion or The Mental Health and Wellbeing Lead to agree a course of action.
+You should also record the incident or concern on CPOMS providing full details which should be factual and accurate.